gear-foundation/gear-wiki/docs/gear/distinctive-features.md

 The scenarios for updating the NFT can be the following:
 - User sends a message for updating the NFT instantly
 - NFT contract sends a message to itself at regular intervals in order to update the token properties
-- NFT contract sends a delayed message to another actor (program or account) and change the NFTs properties based on the result of processing that message
+- NFT contract sends a delayed message to another actor (program or account) and changes the NFTs properties based on the result of processing that message

 ### Gaming